Rii1cky/Discord-CustomRPC/README.md

 # Custom RPC

-Customize your reach rich presence
+Customize your status with this rich presence

-[x] Free Customization

 # How to customize